-We expect that one can prove similar results for this modified model in an analogous way.
-Note that the modification typically leads to a substantially higher ratio of multiple edges, which makes the modified version less interesting for applications. \end{bem}
+We expect that one can prove similar results for this modified model analogously to the results for the model that we treat here.
+Note that the modification can lead to a significantly higher ratio of multiple edges.
+Therefore the modified version is less interesting for many applications. \end{bem}

-The rest of the paper is organized as follows.
-In the second section, we use Poisson approximation to obtain an upper bound for the total variation distance between two mixed Poisson distributions, which we need in Section \ref{4}.
-In Section \ref{popgr}, we consider distributions related to linear birth and death processes since the node population is described by such a process.
-In particular, we derive the age distribution for a linear birth and death process using results about contour processes from \cite{bps}.
-In Section~\ref{sec4}, we derive the degree distribution at finite time by using results about birth and death processes.
-Finally, in Section \ref{4}, we derive rates for the convergence to the asymptotic degree distribution in terms of the total variation distance treating the pure birth case and the general case separately, which leads to Theorem \ref{superthm} above.